Sorry, you need to enable JavaScript to visit this website.

 Financial accountability

 In order to access public funds, any youth organisation must be enrolled with the Commissioner for Voluntary Organisations.
-The enrolment necessitates the youth organisation has a Statute or Deed that are in line with the Voluntary Organisations Act.
+The enrolment necessitates the youth organisation has a Statute or Deed that is in line with the Voluntary Organisations Act.
 To qualify for enrolment the organisation has to be non-profit; autonomous; voluntary; that no part of the income, capital or property of the organisation shall be available directly or in directly to any promoter, member, administrator, donor or other private interest and must have a dissolution clause whereby upon winding up the organisation any remaining assets should be applied in favour of another organisation/s with similar aims.
 Also, the Act states that the youth organisation must produce annual accounts which need to be authenticated by at least 2 authorised persons and an annual administration report that needs to be authenticated by at least 1 authorised person.

 Use of EU Funds